drabo/minikube/README.md

 The CLI tool kubectl is used to explore and manage the cluster

+The following will show the only node composing the cluster:

 ```shell
 $ kubectl get nodes
 NAME       STATUS   ROLES    AGE   VERSION
 minikube   Ready    master   1d    v1.14.3
 ```

-This showed the only node composing the cluster.
+The following will show all components in the default namespace:

 ```shell
 $ kubectl get all
 NAME                 TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
 service/kubernetes   ClusterIP   10.96.0.1    <none>        443/TCP   58d
 ```

-This showed all components in the default namespace.

 ##### 7.2.
 Use GUI to explore cluster #####